phloe/amoeba/README.md

 If you wanted to use it as `foobar` all you need to do is add `?name=foobar` to the end of the source:

     <script src="http://amoeba-js.net/js/?name=foobar"></script>

+<super>*</super> API is subject to change drasticly and documentation is rather spotty :D